 - Art or Architecture: A way of making at The Architect

 - Caroline Tomlinson’s Lunar at Ground Art Caffé

 HOT NEW RESTAURANTS

-And, should you need a pick-me-up between browsing for art hunting for fashion and decor, there are loads of hip bars, good restaurants and cool eateries along the way.
+And, should you need a pick-me-up between browsing for art hunting for fashion and decor, there are loads of cool bars, good restaurants and hip street-food spots along the way.
 May we recommend two of our new favourites: Solo and La Tête?

 Are you in the Stellenbosch area?
 Then don’t miss First Fizzdays.

 About First Thursdays

 The brainchild of Gareth Pearson, who first experienced this concept in Zurich, First Thursdays is great way for locals to enjoy the city’s cultural richness, which has in recent years promulgated in the area between Wale and Stand streets.
 The main hub is concentrated in that vicinity, with a few galleries, boutiques and shops in Bree and Buitensingel streets also partaking and continues to expand to the rest of the city centre.